 Thus, the way to go is to gain a deeper understanding of them to ensure that none of them are blocked.
 By understanding how chakra symbols work, we’ll be able to pinpoint the problem in no time!

 With that, this article will be devoted to understanding the symbols behind the 7 chakras.
-In doing so, you’ll gain a more intricate understanding not only of the chakra point itself but also the symbols that it represents.
+In doing so, you’ll gain a more intricate understanding not only of the chakra points, but also their meanings and symbols.